 Mahad holds a Masters of Public Administration (MPA) from the University of Roehampton in London.
 Prior to that, he earned a bachelor’s degree in public administration from Mogadishu University and has diplomas in law and English.

-Mahad lives in Mogadishu with his wife and their two young children.
+Mahad lives in Mogadishu with his wife and their three young children.